Percona-Lab/percona-version-service/README.md

 Making a request to `/release-notes/v1/{product}/{version-tag}` will return the release note for that version in raw markdown format.
 You can also run `make format-release-notes` to format the release notes.
 This command will:
 - Replace all relative links and image sources with absolute links.
+- Replace custom variables with their corresponding SVG/HTML values.
+- Replace hints and admonitions with a matching markdown header.

 ## How to create a new docker image
 `make docker-push` will create and push a docker image with your changes.